HAPPENSGATE/vkAutoLiker7/README.md

 During the `configure` step the file `config.h` is generated.
 This file is included into the example code that comes with the package.
 It contains `define` statements for the various tools the library was built to have support for.
-For example support to store the FIX messages in a database (mySQL, PostgreSQL etc
+For example support to store the FIX messages in a database (mySQL, PostgreSQL etc).
+I copied this header file by ha